Updated: 30 March 2018

 By making his understanding of Self-Actualisation close to, but looser than Maslow’s 1956 definitions, the inherent contradiction of a process of ‘being’ versus a fully-realised final state in Rogers’ work is less jarring.
 However, it still seems a fudge.

 Rogers expresses concern many people lose touch with their actualising tendency.
-He attributes this to social pressures – ie: life conditions – resulting in a distorted and limited self-concept.
+He attributes this to social pressures – ie: life conditions – resulting in a distorted and limited self-concept in the selfplex.

 The concept of locus of evaluation (locus of control) is used to explain the difference between being free to respond to your own inner actualising tendency or being restricted by the views and beliefs of others.
 People with an internal locus of control are controlled by their own personal values.
 People with an external locus of control are controlled by the desire to live up to the expectations of others.
 Their sense of self-worth of people with an external locus is governed by their perception of how well they are doing in living up to the expectations of others.
 They are likely to have had a significant amount of conditional positive regard in their life.

 Linking this to Attribution Theory, people with an internal locus are much more likely to be dispositionalist while those with an external locus are more likely to be situationalist.
 The concept also relates to the meta-programmes of internally-referenced (internal locus) and externally-referenced (external locus).